-Heat olive oil in a pot over medium heat and add onion, cook until starting to soften.
-Add carrot and cook until starting to soften.
+Heat olive oil in a pot over medium heat and add diced onion, cook until starting to soften.
+Add carrots and cook until starting to soften.
 Add leeks and stir for a couple of minutes.
 Add water, sugar and salt.
 When the water boils, add rice and lemon juice.
 Cook, covered, on low heat, until rice is cooked through, about 20 minutes.

-This is best served cold, or at room temperature with a squeeze of lemon and a slice of crusty bread.
+This dish is best served cold, or at room temperature with a squeeze of lemon and a slice of crusty bread.

 *Note: If you prefer to use brown rice, be sure it is already cooked before adding it to the dish.